slatedocs/slate/source/includes/_endpoint-dataset.md

 filter | A Crunch filter expression

 GET returns a Shoji View with summary information about this dataset containing its number of rows (weighted and unweighted, with and without your applied filters), as well as the number of variables and columns.
-The column count will differ from the variable count when derived and array variables are present--these variable types don't necessarily have their own columns of data behind them.
+The column count will differ from the variable count when derived and array variables are present--these variable types don't necessarily have their own columns of d ata behind them.
 The column count is useful for estimating load time and file size when exporting.

 If a `filter` is included, the "filtered" counts will be with respect to that expression.
 If omitted, your applied filters will be used.

 ```json
 {